MengLinMaker/extreme-todo-golang/README.md

 Single postgres instance with custom configs. `pg_stat_statements` enables query performance monitoring through the `query_performance` view.

 ## Repmgr
 Master with read slave using [repmgr](https://www.repmgr.org/).
 Similar setup to the "simple" example.

+Note: in this example `pg_stat_statements` is not enabled.

 ## Conclusion
 Setting up postgres replication is tedious work.
-There are services that